 When considering glazing, a balance must be achieved between views, ventilation and heat loss and heat gain.

-Glazing has to be positioned, sized and protected so as to get the most benefit from the winter sun while avoiding overheating in summer and heat loss in winter.
+Basically, glazing must be positioned, sized and protected to get the most benefit from the winter sun while avoiding overheating in summer and heat loss in winter.

 In winter, windows are used to trap the sun’s heat and warm up the spaces behind.
 The penetration of the sun into the house is desirable in climates with cool to cold winters.
 Summer sun penetration is undesirable in all climatic zones in Australia.